-If you have made a complaint and you are not satisfied with the outcome, contact the Consumer Council on 0800 121 6022 or complaints@consumercouncil.org.uk.
+Step 3 - If you have made a complaint and you are not satisfied with the outcome, contact us on 0800 121 6022 or email contact@consumercouncil.org.uk.
 We have the legal power to investigate the complaint on your behalf.

-The Consumer Council handles complaints concerning flights to and from Northern Ireland.
+We handle complaints regarding flights to and from Northern Ireland.
 If your flight was not to or from Northern Ireland, we will direct you to the organisation responsible for handling your complaint.